Skip to content

 image_height int

-Height of the figure.
-Defaults to 3.
+Height of the displayed figure.

 3